 We will explain the reasons for these principles below, and how to successfully submit your application.

-Find a photocopy machine and make copies of every page of every application, as well as any photos, documents, checks, and money orders that you plan to send in.
+Whether you use a photocopy machine or some sort of scanner, be sure to make copies or digital images of every page of every application, including any photos, documents, checks, and money orders that you plan to send in.
 All of these are important.

 USCIS has been known to, for example, lose the checks that go with an application, demand replacements, and charge fees for bounced checks even when the agency was at fault (having told the applicant it lost the check but then attempted to cash it after the person canceled it and sent in a new one).

 Many immigration applications require that certain documents be attached.
 Some documents must be included in packets of forms and others brought to interviews.
-A copy is usually sufficient when you're mailing something in.
+A copy is usually sufficient when you are mailing something in.

 Whatever you do, do not send originals to USCIS or any agency unless you are specifically told that you have no choice.
-Your document may be lost forever.
+Your document could be lost forever.

 In any government agency, things get lost.
 The sorting of newly arrived applications seems to be a common time for them to disappear.
 If this happens to your application, it can become important to prove that you mailed it in the first place.

-If you’re mailing something from overseas, you will have to find out the most reliable method.
+If mailing something from overseas, you will have to find out the most reliable method.

 Finally, be sure to track your application through the system.
-See, for example, How to Inquire About Delays in Your Green Card Application Process.
+See, for example, How to Ask About Delays in Your Green Card Application Process.